The Ascot Upper Primary School

-Ascot’s Primary Years is committed to providing students with hands on and experiential learning opportunities.
+Ascot’s Upper Primary school is committed to providing students with hands on and experiential learning opportunities.
 We encourage our students to take ownership over their learning by being an active participant in the planning and direction of their inquiries.
 Through collaborative and transdisciplinary approaches to exploring authentic and relevant issues, our students develop the skills needed to become successful global citizens in a dynamic world.
-Our dedicated and qualified teaching team ensures that our vision, mission, values and the essential elements of the Primary Years Program underpins all aspects of our Primary Years program.
+Our dedicated and qualified teaching team ensures that our vision, mission, values and the essential elements of the IB Primary Years Programme (PYP)* underpins all aspects of our Upper Primary programme.

 What is the IB Primary Years Programme (PYP)?

 The International Baccalaureate® (IB) Primary Year Programme is a leading curriculum framework for international primary education.
 Designed for schools with students aged 3 to 12, the PYP focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.

 With its rigorous research and inquiry based curriculum, the PYP transforms schools’ pedagogical practices, placing teachers, students and leaders in the core of the programme.
 As a result, students become active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
 PYP students are not only well prepared for the next stage of education, but also for participation in the IB Middle Years Programme (MYP) and subsequently the Diploma Programme (DP).